Y0Coss/docs-fork/pages/public_cloud/public_cloud_databases/reversbility/rdb_mysql_postgre/guide.en-gb.md

 ## List of Features

-The features of the â€œProductâ€ are divided into three categories:
+Features of the Product are divided into three categories:

 - **Core features** for which we guarantee migration capability.
 - **OVHcloud implementations** that require adaptation to a new environment for migration.